moj-analytical-services/rpackage_training/README.md

 **1.1** Decide what name to call your package (something like your initials or name combined with "demo", "eg", or "toy" might be appropriate for this training).

 **1.2** [Create a new github repository](https://user-guidance.analytical-platform.service.justice.gov.uk/github/create-project.html#create-a-new-project-in-github), giving it your chosen name and "internal" visibility.
-Add a .gitignore file but not a license or README at this stage.
+Add a .gitignore file (using the "R" template) but not a license or README at this stage.

 **1.3** [Clone the repo](https://user-guidance.analytical-platform.service.justice.gov.uk/github/rstudio-git.html#step-1-navigate-to-your-platform-r-studio-and-make-a-copy-of-the-github-project-in-your-r-studio) as an RStudio project.